andrastantos/brew/docs/anachronistic-computer/system.rst

 .. note::
     nNREN does not have extensive loading on it, but it is still buffered to equalize delay between that and the address lines which it qualifies.

-The address bus buffers are bi-directional 74LS245 devices.
+The data bus buffers are bi-directional 74LS245 devices.
 They are controlled by the following signals:

 ::